 If you’re new to tailgating, or grilling in general, you may be wondering why you should be thinking about fuel at all?

-Well, gas and charcoal each have their own advantages and disadvantages.
+Basically, you have two choices.
+But which is better — gas or charcoal?
+Each have their own advantages and disadvantages.
 Whether the pros outweigh the cons or not depends on you.